María Fernanda Silva: Career

 Silva's first diplomatic post was in the Argentine delegation to Chile.
 She also served in the country's delegation to CEPAL.
 Upon the designation of Rafael Bielsa as Foreign Minister in 2003, Silva became part of Bielsa's advisor council.
 She was also first secretary in the Ministry's Directorate for Western Europe, as well as first secretary in the delegations to Venezuela under Alicia Castro and to the Holy See under Eduardo Valdés.
 She was also posted to the embassy in Ecuador, where she represented Argentina in UNASUR.

 In 2016, Silva was appointed to represent Argentina before three international organizations based in Rome: the Food and Agriculture Organization, the International Fund for Agricultural Development, and the World Food Programme.

 Ambassador to the Holy See

 In 2019, the Argentine ambassador to the Holy See, Rogelio Pfirter, announced his resignation effective on 10 December 2019.
-As Pope Francis has, since the beginning of his papacy, requested for exclusively diplomatic ambassadorships from Argentina, the new administration of President Alberto Fernández set out to look for a competent candidate for the position.
+As Pope Francis had, since the beginning of his papacy, requested for exclusively diplomatic ambassadorships from Argentina, the new administration of President Alberto Fernández set out to look for a competent candidate for the position.

 In January 2020, Silva was touted as a potential ambassador.
 She had met Pope Francis when he was Archbishop of Buenos Aires; then-Cardinal Jorge Bergoglio had annulled Silva's marriage as her ex-husband decided to become a priest.
 Silva arrived to the Vatican and had her first meeting with Pope Francis in official capacity on 23 April 2020.